Badami cave temples: Cave 1

-On the right side of the Nataraja carving is an amazing carving of Mahishaasura mardini with Chaturbhuja (Chatur means 4, Bhuja means hands).
-The sculpture depicts the killing of the Assura (daemon) Mahishaasura by Goddess Durga.
+On the right side of the Nataraja carving is a carving of Mahishasura mardini with Chaturbhuja (Chatur means 4, Bhuja means hands).
+The sculpture depicts the killing of the demon Mahishasura by Durga.
 Mahishasura was the son of Mahisi and great grandson of Bhahmarishi Kashyapa.

 On the left of the entrance is a two-handed Shaiva dvarapala who holds a trident, and below him is a bull-elephant fused image where they share a head; seen from left it is an elephant and from right a bull.